 Through co-branding, partner brands can get the required dose of innovation and value-addition.

 Take RedBull and GoPro, for example.

 GoPro and RedBull marketed their brands with one of the biggest co-brand stunts – Stratos.
 Stratos was an event where an astronomer jumped from the surface of the Earth wearing GoPro cameras all over his spacesuit.
 This co-brand stunt reached out to audiences and portrayed that the brands stand for challenges, innovation, and modernity instead of simple cameras and energy drinks.

 Co-branding is important for smaller brands to team up with other respected brands and consequently raise authority and trustworthiness.
-The reason behind this is partner brands get the chance to highlight and reflect each other’s assets and thereby strengthen their position in a given industry.
+This is because partner brands get the chance to highlight and reflect on each other’s assets, thereby strengthening their position in a given industry.